GoogleCloudPlatform/community/tutorials/standalone-tensorflow-raspberry-pi/index.md

 ---
 title: Setting Up a Standalone Tensorflow Prediction Device with Raspberry Pi and Google Cloud
-description: Learn how to set up a standalone Tensorflow server in Raspberry Pi with a model trained in Cloud ML Engine.
+description: Learn how to set up a standalone Tensorflow server in Raspberry Pi with a model trained in Cloud ML Engine
 author: arieljassan
 tags: Tensorflow, Raspberry Pi, Cloud ML Engine
 date_published: 2018-08-19

 ---

 # Setting Up a Standalone Tensorflow Prediction Device with Raspberry Pi and Google Cloud